Trending

 Dead Space Best Graphics Settings for 3070, 3080, 3090, 1060, 1070, 2060, 2080, and More

-As we know, Intel CPUs are really well in terms of performance and power consumption but they require an external graphics card like Nvidia graphics card to go through all the graphics-intensive hurdles.
-Whereas if you’re using an entry-level Nvidia GT or GTX series graphics card on your desktop/laptop then you may get the 60 FPS limit on 1080p display resolution most of the time.
-Do keep in mind that getting higher or lower FPS not only depends on the hardware but also on the in-game textures and characters.
+Intel CPUs are known for their performance and power efficiency, but they require an external graphics card like Nvidia to handle graphics-intensive tasks.
+If you’re using an entry-level Nvidia GT or GTX series graphics card on your desktop or laptop, you can usually achieve up to 60 FPS FPS on a 1080p display resolution.
+Keep in mind that the FPS count not only depends on the hardware, but also on the in-game textures and characters.

 Luckily, we’ve mentioned all the potential workarounds and the in-game graphics settings for you that should come in handy.
 So, without wasting any more time, let’s jump into it.